 "No, it's a video game platform," he said, always the tease.
 Then he paused and looked at the sculpture as if for the first time.
-"Hey, is that a play on words?"

 The play structure was built from pieces of colorful wood and recycled metal; we spotted rebar, chains, massive springs, metal wheels and even garden rakes poking up like flags.
 There was a lookout tower made from a section of metal tubing large enough to stand inside and swings hung from a massive metal beam.
 It was irresistible.
 We checked out the slides, explored two caves and ate our snack at a rustic wood table built into its side.